reuk/wayverb/docs_source/evaluation.md

 Further tests (not shown) of the three rooms were carried out to check possible causes of error.
-In one test, the Yule-Walker-generated boundary filters were placed with filters representing a constant real-valued impedance across the spectrum, to check whether the boundary filters had been generated incorrectly.
+In one test, the Yule-Walker-generated boundary filters were replaced with filters representing a constant real-valued impedance across the spectrum, to check whether the boundary filters had been generated incorrectly.
 In a second test, the modelled omnidirectional microphone at the receiver was removed, and the raw pressure value at the output node was used instead, to